 Alternatives to a Degree

-If you do not want a four-year degree you may be looking for alternatives to college for cyber security jobs.
-Luckily, there are different alternatives available.
-Self-study and coding bootcamps are great alternatives to college for cyber security jobs.
-They teach you the same fundamental skills and are considered acceptable alternatives for many employers.
-You can also earn certifications such as the SSCP to demonstrate your skills.
+If you don’t want a four-year degree, you may be looking for alternatives to college for cyber security jobs.
+Luckily, there are different pathways available.
+Self-study and coding bootcamps can be great alternatives to college for cyber security jobs for many people.
+They teach fundamental practical skills and focus on hands-on training, which many employers see as an asset.
+You can also earn industry certifications such as the SSCP to demonstrate your skills.

 Can a Coding Bootcamp Help Me Get a Cyber Security Job?